How do emotions get us into trouble?

 Practice self-soothing.
 Once aware of being flooded (or that we’re headed in that direction), we can pause to collect ourselves.
-Focusing on slowing breathing, heart rate, and noticing sensations of warmth and letting go of unnecessary muscle tension can eventually change the way you feel and express strong emotion and allow us to keep working on issues more productively and compassionately.
+Focusing on slowing breathing, heart rate, noticing sensations of warmth, and letting go of unnecessary muscle tension can eventually change the way you feel and express strong emotion and allow us to keep working on issues more productively and compassionately.
 I have seen profound effects from this step alone.

 Shorten the refractory period.
-The first step in slowing down enough to better process information is to become aware of the sometimes subtle cues, such as onset of tension, that lead to over-arousal and emotional escalation.
+The first step in slowing down enough to better process information is to become aware of the sometimes subtle cues, such as the onset of tension, that lead to over-arousal and emotional escalation.
 Gaining a clearer understanding of how strong emotions function can help you identify your experience as it is happening.

 Employ reappraisal.
 By considering the situation and changing our interpretation of it, we can respond more flexibly.
-When we increase our attention to our reactions rather than blaming someone else, or just giving into our typical response, we gain insights about our triggers so that we can express our feelings with strength.
+When we increase our attention to our reactions rather than blaming someone else, or just giving into our typical response, we gain insights into our triggers so that we can express our feelings with strength.

 Other helpful techniques include: